ebarbeito/learning-notes/README.md

 ## 📓 Articles

+> See the [open PRs](https://github.com/ebarbeito/learning-notes/pulls?q=is%3Apr+is%3Aopen+label%3Aarticle) for the current articles I am currently reading

 * _.gitkeep_

 ## 📚 Books

+> See the [open PRs](https://github.com/ebarbeito/learning-notes/pulls?q=is%3Apr+is%3Aopen+label%3Abook) for the current books I am currently studying

 * _.gitkeep_

 ## 🎓 Courses

+> See the [open PRs](https://github.com/ebarbeito/learning-notes/pulls?q=is%3Apr+is%3Aopen+label%3Acourse) for the current courses I am currently attending

 * _.gitkeep_

 ## 🗣️ Talks

+> See the [open PRs](https://github.com/ebarbeito/learning-notes/pulls?q=is%3Apr+is%3Aopen+label%3Atalk) for the current talks I am currently watching

 * _.gitkeep_